bitwes/Gut/documentation/docs/Hooks.md

 * set flags you've implemented to prevent actions from occurring during tests
   * flags to prevent files from being saved like user stats (my personal catalyst for all these features)
   * logging levels for your application
+* register inner classes for doubling to avoid doing it in each individual test
 * other things I haven't thought of.